ninabarzh/broomstick/content/posts/israels-trinity.md

 ## A government on borrowed time

 Netanyahu’s coalition is a marriage of convenience between a desperate leader and ideological extremists.
-Their policies—annexation, perpetual war, and the erosion of democracy—are unsustainable.
+Their policies, annexation, perpetual war, and the erosion of democracy, are unsustainable.
 The only question is whether collapse comes from within (protests, military dissent) or from external pressure (sanctions, diplomatic isolation).
 Either way, the spiral continues.